erdo/persista/README.md

 There is a complete mini example android app in this repo if you need something to copy-paste to get started.

 ## Anything else
 The non-suspend APIs invoke a functional parameter when they are complete, if you are using PerSista on Android this will arrive on the main thread.
-For non UI kotlin platforms (which don't have a Dispatchers.Main) you should overide the mainDispatcher parameter in the constructor to an available dispatcher of your choice.
+For non UI kotlin platforms (which don't have a Dispatchers.Main) you should override the mainDispatcher parameter in the constructor to an available dispatcher of your choice.

 ## License